lilydao11/data-science-sp2023/challenges/c10-sat-assignment.md

 - Which correlations are significantly nonzero?
   - Both correlations are significantly nonzero.
 The correlation between SAT and university GPA is approximately 0.685 and the correlation between high school GPA and university GPA is approximately 0.78.
+We know that the correlations are signficantly nonzero and statisitically significant because neither confidence interval includes zero.
 - Which of `high_GPA` and `both_SAT` seems to be more strongly correlated with `univ_GPA`?
-  - There seems to be a stronger correlation between SAT and university GPA than between high school GPA and university GPA.
+  - There seems to be a stronger correlation between high_GPA and univ_GPA than between both_SAT and univ_GPA.
+This is because we see a stronger correlation value and a confidence interval with a higher range of values from looking at the correlation between high_GPA and univ_GPA.
 - How do the results here compare with the visual you created in q2?
   - These results line up pretty accurately with the visual I created in q2.
 With the SAT and university GPA, we see that the points for a